 The Augustine Partnership is committed to achieving personal and academic excellence for all students.
-Through the partnership we aim to develop and support future teachers in becoming the next generation of outstanding practionners.
-We aim to provide new teachers with the opportunity to learn,develop and practise the skills needed to be successful in a highly supportive environment where the students wellbeing and achievement is at the centre and drives all that we do.
+Through the partnership we aim to develop and support future teachers in becoming the next generation of outstanding practitioners.
+We aim to provide new teachers with the opportunity to learn, develop and practise the skills needed to be successful in a highly supportive environment.
+The students' wellbeing and achievement is at the centre and drives all that we do.

-Under the School Direct programme we are working in partnership with The South Birmingham SCITT and are proud to be working together to provide an innovative and creative route into teaching.
+Under the School Direct programme we work in partnership with The South Birmingham SCITT and are proud to be working together to provide an innovative and creative route into teaching.